-There was a time in my leadership career that I thought (incorrectly, of course) that I was something special.
+There was a time in my leadership career that I thought (incorrectly, of course) that I was something special, so I don’t think I should think more of becoming a better leader.
 I was the youngest leader in my field within our organization for a moment.
-I had traditionally worked my way up, growing in responsibility and roles moving from several different locations in a relatively short period of time.
+Traditionally, I worked my way up, growing in responsibility and roles moving from several different locations in a relatively short period of time.
 I thought I had so much to offer, when in fact I had so much to learn.

 What I’ve found over the years is that there will ALWAYS be someone younger, smarter, more influential and “better” than me….and that’s okay!
 In fact, that’s what I’ve grown to want!
 I want to surround myself with team members that I can learn and grow from, just as they too, can learn and grow from me.
 We have so much to offer one another when we let ourselves learn from each other through authentic collaboration and leadership.